SoniReddyMaram/VideotoFrame/README.md

 # videotoimage

-This is the program for "How to convert video to image"
+This is the program for "How to convert video to Frames"

 This program is written in python language